Top 10 Jira roadmap plugins in 2025

 6. ProductGo

-This addon is a bogof that unites two big views — a user story map and a product roadmap, that lets you see a big picture from a user's perspective.
-It’s possible to keep working in the no-swimlane mode, or split your story map into release and sprint swimlanes.
-The same can be done for the roadmap, so you’ll have the release and sprint timeline.
+This add-on combines two major views — a user story map and a product roadmap, allowing you to see the big picture from a user's perspective.
+You can work in the no-swimlane mode or split your story map into release and sprint swimlanes.
+The same can be done for the roadmap, providing you with a release and sprint timeline.

 The app grants easy navigation thanks to filtering issues to display only what’s needed, as well as data export to share your workflow with stakeholders.